 Your Email Address

-Date: In the United States, the format for writing the date is month, date, and year.
-For example, September 3, 2017.
+Date: In the United States, the format for writing the date is month, date, and year, for example, May 12, 2022.
 Do not abbreviate the month.

-Salutation: Start off the letter with a salutation, such as "Dear" followed by the title and name.
-See more examples of appropriate greetings to use in a business letter, as well as advice on what to do if you do not have a specific contact person.
-Follow the person's name with a colon.
+Salutation: Begin the letter with a salutation, such as "Dear," followed by the title and name.
+See more examples of appropriate greetings to use in a business letter as well as advice on what to do if you do not have a specific contact person.
+Follow the person's name with a colon or a comma.

 Dear Mr./Ms. Last Name: